FenosoaRandrianjatovo/meta_base_MSI/README.md

 In summary, this figure shows how the same tissue is classified into 8 clusters under different levels of shrinkage.
 As s increases, the classification “smooths out,” reducing small clusters and merging them into fewer, larger areas.

+### Takeaways

+- The choice of s impacts how coarsely or finely the tissue is segmented.
+- If the goal is to detect subtle heterogeneities, smaller shrinkage might be preferable; if the goal is a stable, high-level segmentation, a larger s might be best.